 Five Must-See Spots in Yellowstone

-This year, Yellowstone National Park is celebrating 150 years of dazzling explorers and adventurers from all over the world.
+In 2023, Yellowstone National Park‘s East Gate opens on Friday, May 5th, for another year of dazzling adventurers from all over the world.
 The world’s first — and most famous — national park is a haven for outdoor recreation enthusiasts, wildlife watchers, and road trippers alike.
-And with the East Gate set to open and another season in the park about to begin, we want to share some must-visit spots with you.
-So whether it’s your first time in Yellowstone or your 150th, here are five can’t-miss highlights to visit during your Great American Adventure.
+With a new season of exploration and excitement in the park about to begin, we want to share some must-visit spots with you.
+So whether it’s your first time in Yellowstone or your 151st, here are five can’t-miss highlights to seek out during your journey.

 The 50 Most Beautiful Miles in America

 If you’re road-tripping along Cody’s scenic byways to Yellowstone, the must-see scenery begins before you even arrive at the East Gate entrance to the park.
 Once referred to as “The 50 most beautiful miles in America” by President Theodore Roosevelt, the road connecting Cody to the East Gate of Yellowstone National Park is a picturesque paradise.
 This road follows the North Fork of the Shoshone River, winding through tunnels carved out of mountains, along the Buffalo Bill Dam and Reservoir, and through Buffalo Bill State Park.
 Along the way, you’ll be treated to views of rugged landscapes and majestic mountains that are sure to make your jaw drop.